Olympia Fs&La

 Olympia, Washington · FDIC Cert #28599

-Olympia Fs&La is an FDIC-insured bank (Certificate #28599) with $984M in total assets and $656M in total deposits as of the Q2 2024 Call Report.
-Headquartered in Olympia, Washington, the bank maintains a Tier 1 capital ratio of 0.00% (Critically Undercapitalized) and a nonperforming loan ratio of 0.29%.
-BankHealthData assigns a composite Health Grade of D (36/100).
+This is the FDIC profile for Olympia Fs&La, an FDIC-insured bank (Certificate #28599) with $984M in total assets and $656M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
+Headquartered in Olympia, Washington, the bank maintains a Tier 1 capital ratio of 12.16% (Well-Capitalized) and a nonperforming loan ratio of 0.29%.
+BankHealthData assigns a composite Health Grade of C (64/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Olympia Fs&La (FDIC cert 28599) is a community bank — $984M in total assets, $656M in deposits, serving the Olympia, Washington area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.

-Tier 1 capital ratio is not disclosed in the most recent Call Report — unusual but possible for new institutions or those filing under specific regulatory exemptions.
+Capital position is strong: Tier 1 capital ratio of 12.16% sits comfortably above the 8% well-capitalized regulatory threshold and the 10% well-capitalized-plus floor for community banks.
+Strong capital is the first line of defense against unexpected loan losses.
 Asset quality is clean: non-performing loan ratio of 0.29% is below 0.5% — well within the healthy range for U.S. community and regional banks.
 Clean NPL ratios reflect either disciplined underwriting, a low-credit-risk loan mix, or both.
 Liquidity is thin: 10.4% liquid-asset ratio.
 Banks with thin liquidity buffers can face stress during deposit-outflow events or asset-quality shocks.

 Profitability is minimal: ROA of 0.13% indicates the bank is barely profitable on an assets basis.
 Multiple quarters of minimal profitability eventually challenge capital growth and regulatory standing.
-Health-score trend is essentially stable across the recent-quarters window — the typical pattern for established banks operating in steady-state mode.
-Olympia Fs&La carries a composite BankHealth grade of D (36/100) as of the 2024-06 Call Report filing.
+Health-score trend is mildly negative across recent quarters.
+Mild declines can reflect either specific quarterly events (large one-time provisions, deposit shifts) or the early stages of broader pressure.
+Olympia Fs&La carries a composite BankHealth grade of C (64/100) as of the 2024-06 Call Report filing.
 The grade combines capital ratios (Tier 1), asset quality (non-performing loans), liquidity, and profitability into a single signal.

 Source: FDIC BankFind API — Call Report data.